 If you have a number of missed payments, maybe a CCJ and have been turned down for other loans, it would then be worth looking at the bad credit options available to you.

 b.
 Loan options with a bad credit rating

-InstalmentAlso a high cost shorter term unsecured personal loan, although rather than being designed for only a few weeks, there is a monthly repayment plan as with most other types of loan.
+InstalmentAlso, a high cost shorter term unsecured personal loan, although rather than being designed for only a few weeks, there is a monthly repayment plan as with most other types of loan.
 There are lenders that will lend up to £2,000.
-Acceptance criteria is also relatively relaxed and this is again reflected in their cost, with rates with some lenders up to about 1500% APR.
-There are better value instalment loans coming on the market all the time but they are still a high cost option.
+Acceptance criteria are also relatively relaxed and this is again reflected in their cost, with rates with some lenders up to about 1500% APR.
+There are better value instalment loans coming on the market all the time but they are still a high-cost option.